FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 tags: [observability, opentelemetry, tracing]
 ---

 In today's world of distributed systems, achieving reliability depends on various factors, one of which is effective observability.
 OpenTelemetry (OTel) has emerged as a standard for distributed tracing, but passing context to databases remains a significant challenge, particularly with document databases like MongoDB.
 At FerretDB, we're committed to addressing this challenge.

 While adopting OpenTelemetry in application development is relatively straightforward across various programming languages, the process becomes more complex when passing context to databases.
 Most databases don't natively support tracing-related context.
 Approaches like [SQLCommenter](https://google.github.io/sqlcommenter/) have been developed to bridge this gap, enabling the connection between current trace data and database queries.
 In these cases, trace information is injected at the ORM level and passed to the database via SQL comments.
 Database operators can then enable query logs to link specific queries with the corresponding application requests.

 But is it possible to achieve something similar with MongoDB's query language?
 At FerretDB, we believe that enabling the linking of a query's lifecycle with the caller's response can help developers make their applications more predictable and reliable.

-Let’s consider a SQLCommenter-like approach for MongoDB.
+Let's consider a SQLCommenter-like approach for MongoDB.
 We can leverage MongoDB's existing features to attach metadata to queries.
 One such feature is the comment field, which allows additional information to be included in MongoDB queries.
 This field doesn't influence query logic but can be used to provide valuable context.

 At FerretDB, we want to empower users to pass such context.
 We decided to utilize the `comment` field to do it.
-We parse the content of the `comment` field, and if it’s a JSON document with a `ferretDB` key, we check for tracing data.
+We parse the content of the `comment` field, and if it's a JSON document with a `ferretDB` key, we check for tracing data.
-If the tracing data is present, FerretDB sets the parent’s context when a span for the current operation is created.
+If the tracing data is present, FerretDB sets the parent's context when a span for the current operation is created.

 An example of a comment with tracing data could look like this:

 ```json
 {